ourworldventures/info_ourworld/src/ventures/ourphone.md

 |Processor|Google Tensor G2|Google Tensor G2|Google Tensor|
 |Memory|12Gb RAM|8Gb RAM|6Gb RAM|
 |Battery|5000 mAh3, Fast wireless charging|4355 mAh3, Fast wireless charging|4410 mAh3|

-- **Business Model**: OurPhone offers three phone categories priced between $500-$1200, with a 20-30% margin on the phone, and recurring monthly fees of $20 per person per month.
-- **Market and Differentiator**: The primary market includes security-conscious organizations and individuals.
-The superior security features, traditionally found in high-cost devices, are now made accessible to a wider audience.
-- **Current Status and Future Plans**: The product specifications and features have been tested, and plans are underway for a crowdfunding campaign following funding.

 OurPhone represents a significant advancement in smartphone technology, focusing on user sovereignty, data protection, and privacy.
 It stands out in the market for its innovative features and its commitment to providing a decentralized, secure, and user-centric mobile experience.